Jan 25, 2022

+Why not run a single tool for everything?
 Because every tool has its own limitations:

-We make changes on Github by creating a pull request and Jenkins pulls these changes.
-Before Github introduced Code better with Reviews, we used just :+1:,:-1: as comment to approve or reject changes.
-Thanks to this new feature, we are allowed to do it more transparently.
-Our most maintained Chef repository has enabled
+We make changes on Github by creating a pull request while Jenkins pulls these changes.
+Before Github introduced Code better with Reviews, we would use :+1:,:-1: as a comment to approve or reject changes.
+Thanks to this new feature, we can do it more transparently.

 Require pull request reviews before merging protection, which means code review is mandatory.
-After pulling changes from Github, Jenkins starts build and does the rest.
+After pulling changes from Github, Jenkins starts building and does the rest.
 Some builds have multiple Jenkins slaves for executing specific builds, like building LXC containers or Docker containers, which requires different Linux distributions.

-For instance, we add a new node, then Ansible will automatically see changes in Chef inventory by looking at LLDP attributes and regenerate network configuration for particular switch.
-If we want to add a new BGP upstream or firewall rule, we just create a pull request to our Github repo and everything is done automatically including checking syntax and deploying changes in production.
+For instance, we add a new node, then Ansible will automatically see changes in the Chef inventory by looking at LLDP attributes and will regenerate network configuration for that particular switch.
+If we want to add a new BGP upstream or firewall rule, we simply create a pull request on our Github repo and everything is done automatically, including checking syntax and deploying changes in production.
 You can find more information about our network stack in the previous blog post.

-ada sleep <url> and so forth.
+ada sleep <url>, and so forth.